creatis-myriad/2d-personalization-generated-data/README.md

 If you decide to re-use this code, please acknowledge the following publication, which presents the detailed evaluation of such personalization (choice of losses, hyperparameters, initial values):

 Konik A, Clarysse P, Duchateau N. Detailed evaluation of a population-wise personalization approach to generate synthetic myocardial infarct images.
-Pattern Recognition Letters 2024.
+Pattern Recognition Letters.
+2024.
 In press.